0w0Demonic/AquaHotkey/docs/advanced.md

 This is exactly what `Collector.ahk` and `Gatherer.ahk` do: if Streams aren't included, gatherers won't load at all, and collectors fall back to a smaller subset of features.

+## Quick Summary

+- Overriding nested classes works exactly the same, just nest deeper.
+- You can add field declarations to built-in types.
+  - Prefer making changes to `__New()`, instead.
+  - Doesn't work on primitive types.
+  - Watch out when dealing with `Object` and `Any`!
+- `AquaHotkey_Backup` creates a snapshot of one or multiple classes.
+  - Often times, the order of execution between classes is important.
+  - Force classes to load by referencing them: `(MyClass, ...)`
+- `AquaHotkey_MultiApply` overrides the same properties into multiple classes.
+- `AquaHotkey_Ignore` marks classes to be ignored by the prototyping system.
+- You can check whether extensions are included via `IsSet(<defining class>)`.